When to Classify Events in Open Times Series?: Introduction

-The goal of this paper is, first, to define properly the ECOTS problem and, second, to present a methodology to adapt any ECTS approach to this problem by answering the three questions raised above.
-As a result, we show how the classifiers must be constructed and how the earliness-accuracy trade-off translates to the new scenario and what the decision triggering system becomes.
-We illustrate our methodology by transforming two state-of-the-art ECTS algorithms for the ECOTS scenario and we demonstrate the practicality of the novel approach by applying it to a real world scenario which is predictive maintenance.
+The goal of this paper is, first, to define properly the ECOTS problem and, second, to present a methodology to adapt any ECTS approach to it by answering the three questions raised above.
+As a result, we show how the role of the classifiers must be thought anew and transformed and how the earliness-accuracy trade-off translates to the new scenario and what the decision triggering system becomes.
+We illustrate our methodology by transforming two state-of-the-art ECTS algorithms for the ECOTS scenario.
+Among the wide variety of applications that this new approach opens up, we develop here a predictive maintenance use case that optimizes alarm triggering times, thus demonstrating the power of this new approach.

+In order to avoid confusion, it is important to note that the data stream literature \citep{silva2013data} focuses on classification of incoming data points at fixed horizon under memory constraints and evolving properties of data.
+Whereas, in this paper, we focus on identifying the optimal moment of the classification, the one that optimizes the \textit{earliness-accuracy} trade-off in a stationary environment.

 The paper is organized as follows.
-In Section \ref{sec_ects_ecots}, we formally draw a parallel between the ECTS problem and the ECOTS one.
-We then review the main approaches to ECTS, and outline two competitive methods: one described in \cite{mori2017reliable} and the other, the \textsc{Economy} method presented in \cite{achenchabe2021earlyy}.
+Section \ref{sec_ects_ecots} formally draws a parallel between the ECTS problem and the ECOTS one, leading to a generic approach capable of transposing any ECTS algorithm into an ECOTS one.
+We then review, in Section \ref{sec_related_work}, the main approaches to ECTS, and outline two competitive methods: one described in \citep{mori2017reliable} and the other, the \textsc{Economy} method presented in \citep{achenchabe2021earlyy}.
 We then show, in Section \ref{sec_adapted_methods}, how to adapt these methods to the ECOTS problem, before comparing their performances on experiments in Section \ref{sec-experiments}.
 The conclusion, in Section \ref{sec-conclusion}, underlines what has been performed in this work, and provides directions for future research.